mrmrjing/PhishingEmailClassification/README.md

 *Warning* Running the program for the first time will trigger a download of the Mistral 7B model, which takes ~5GB of disk space.

 *Warning v2* Git clone will try to download _email_classification_model.h5_ and _combined_data.csv_, which are big files.
 It might be required to download them separately.

-*Warning v3* Running both models requires at least 8GB of RAM, we recommend 16.

 ## Usage:
 This system takes in a file named _email.json_ and returns _reply.json_, both files have the same structure.
 See the example: